prazian/open-ai-image-generate/README.md

 touch ./secrets/token
 ```
 - Paste the value of your API key in the `token` file
+- Alternatively, you can set the `OPENAI_API_KEY` environment variable with the value of your API key.

 ### If Go is installed locally